Adyen/adyen-web/README.md

 * Install all dependencies by running either `npm install` or `yarn install`.
 * Start the development playground by running `npm start` or `yarn start`.
 This will start a local server on [http://localhost:3020](http://localhost:3020).

+## Branch organization

+We merge every pull requests to the `master` branch.
+We aim to keep `master` in good shape, which allows us to release a new version at any moment.

 ## Support

 If you have any problems, questions or suggestions, create an issue here or send your inquiry to support@adyen.com.